-Gulden uses a second generation blockchain in which by cleverly combining the miners on the one hand and the witnessers (kind of staking in your own wallet) on the other hand, a stable and secure network has been created which is much less dependent on just raw processing power.
+Gulden uses a second generation blockchain by cleverly combining the miners on the one hand and the witnessers (kind of staking in your own wallet) on the other hand, creating a stable and secure network which is much less dependent on just raw processing power.

 By applying the SIGMA algorithm -which the Gulden miners use-, a lot less processing power is required.
 In addition, SIGMA does not require any expensive specialist equipment; a modern PC is all it takes.
 Because everyone with a desktop computer can mine Gulden, Gulden is also a lot more decentralized than regular networks with, for example, mining pools.
 If you have a roof full of solar panels, you could even mine CO2 neutral!
 More information about SIGMA can be found here.

 In more concrete terms!

 The yield of half a windmill is currently sufficient to run Gulden!